grst/grst.github.io/bioinformatics/_posts/2019-11-29_fixing-jupyter-workflow.md

 # Develop and test helper functions in a dedicated python module
 > A colleague of mine once said when you work with jupyter notebooks you basically forget software engineering.

 So just don't.
+I believe this is rather a matter of self-discipline than an inherent limitation of jupyter notebooks.
 Yes, jupyter notebooks are a horrible tool to develop functions.
 But this is not what they are meant for.
 They are excellent for *executing* functions in order to explore and visualize data.

 To *develop* or other re-usable parts of software, just create a dedicated python module that you use alonside your notebooks.
 You can develop that in your favorite IDE, and write unit tests for it.